I-Prashanth-S/Electra/README.md

 1)Setup
 2)Run existing setup

+Enter the path to the camera feed, Here we are using a Surveillance camera video using the Real time streaming protocol(rtsp)

 Map the rooms structure into the image frame and hit Enter to begin processing the video frames

 ##### The code is now fully up and running